-That’s right, the most popular breed, according to The American Kennel Club (AKC), is the adorable, loving and hardworking Labrador Retriever.
-Whether you are looking for the best hunting buddy, an assistance companion or the ultimate addition to your family, the Labrador Retriever does not disappoint.
+That’s right, the most popular breed, according to The American Kennel Club (AKC), is the adorable, loving, and hardworking Labrador Retriever.
+Whether you are looking for the best hunting buddy, an assistance companion, or the ultimate addition to your family, the Labrador Retriever does not disappoint.

-A Brief History Of The Labrador Retriever
+A Brief History of The Labrador Retriever

 The Kennel Club (UKC) recognized the Labrador Retriever in 1903, followed later by the American Kennel Club (AKC) in 1917.

-Physical Attributes Of The Labrador Retriever
+Physical Attributes of The Labrador Retriever

-The Labrador Retriever is considered a medium sized dog weighing between 55 and 80 pounds and standing between 21 ½ to 24 ½ inches tall at the shoulder.
+The Labrador Retriever is considered a medium-sized dog weighing between 55 and 80 pounds and standing between 21 ½ to 24 ½ inches tall at the shoulder.
 He has a wide skull with low set ears that hang close to his head.
 The color of the nose is also important and should be either black or dark brown.
 A Lab would be disqualified from competition for a nose that was too light or pink.

 The tail is long and tapered, and while covered well with thick fur, it should never be long or feathered fur.
 The tail should move freely with the body and not curl up over the back at all.

-The Winning Personality Of The Labrador Retriever
+The Winning Personality of The Labrador Retriever

 The Labrador Retriever exudes kindness and an eagerness to please his owner.
 Energetic and intelligent, this pup needs a decent amount of exercise every day and may not be the best choice for urban or apartment living.
 When training is started early and kept consistent, you will find the Lab very receptive to nearly anything you want him to do.
-This lovable guy wants to work, loves to swim and is a natural for obedience training.
+This lovable guy wants to work, loves to swim, and is a natural for obedience training.

 Labs are great with kids and other family pets.
 This pup will need sufficient physical and mental stimulation to avoid bad habits like chewing and stubbornness.
 A rigorous game of fetch will help to satisfy the Lab’s instinct to chase and retrieve objects for you.

-Bred For Work, Built To Love
+Bred for Work, Built to Love

-I have described the Labrador Retriever’s beginnings as an expert assistant to the fishermen of Newfoundland, Canada.
-We are also familiar with the Lab’s inherent skill as a hunting dog, retrieving waterfowl and other small game.
+We have described the Labrador Retriever’s beginnings as an expert assistant to the fishermen of Newfoundland, Canada.
+We are also familiar with the Lab’s inherent skill as a hunting dog, retrieving waterfowl, and other small game.
 With these talents in mind, it may come as no surprise that the Labrador Retriever is an adept tracker.
 Hunters love these abilities, but Labs also put their nose to work for other pursuits.

 Search & Rescue